The Majesty of God

 It was not long before both Adam and Eve were grieved for their children.
 The eldest killed his younger brother and then he was exiled, along with one of their daughters.

 Cain, the eldest, was not a simple farmer.
 His intellect was beyond what we know in our modern times as genius.
 He was a scientist who specialized in agriculture.

 Sunday School and Bible storybook pictures show Cain and his brother Abel wearing animal skins, like cavemen.
 That is too ridiculous.
 Why would people as intelligent as them wear such crude garments?
 The skins their parents wore when they were driven out of the Garden of Eden were ceremonial garments.
 God did not prohibit them from wearing other types of clothes.

 Adam and Eve were vegetarians, apart from when they were required to eat of the sacrifice for sin, and it was repugnant to them to kill animals, even when it was necessary.
 Softer, more comfortable and more attractive clothes could be made from plant fibres and woven from animal hair.
 Besides that, it's too warm to wear fur when the temperature is always 76o Fahrenheit.
-Even leather would be too warm, especially to work in.
+Even leather would be too warm, especially for work clothes.

 When picturing Adam and Eve after their expulsion from the Garden and how their children dressed, I see them wearing clothes that are both practical and beautiful.
 They had the brains to figure out that trousers and shorts are easier to work in than long skirts and more modest than tunics.
 They could bend over in them without someone seeing up their skirt.
 They could more easily than modern man figure out how to weave fabric and sew shirts and blouses.
 It is really no wonder that ancient cave paintings in various parts of the world, such as at Lussac, depict men and women wearing trousers, shirts, boots, and hats that are very much like modern dress.